The Benefactor (2015 film): Release

 The Benefactor premiered at the Tribeca Film Festival on April 17, 2015.
-On May 1, 2015, Samuel Goldwyn Films acquired U.S distribution rights.
+On May 1, 2015, Samuel Goldwyn Films acquired American distribution rights.
 It went onto screen at the Champs-Élysées Film Festival on June 13, 2015.
 The film was released in Italy on December 23, 2015, under its original name Franny.
 It was released in the United States on January 15, 2016, in a limited release and through video on demand.

 Critical reception

 The film received negative reviews from critics.
-On Rotten Tomatoes it achieves a score of 25%, an average rating of 4.2/10, sampled from 52 reviews.
+On Rotten Tomatoes it achieves a score of 26%, an average rating of 4.2/10, sampled from 54 reviews.
 The consensus states: "The Benefactor has Richard Gere and Dakota Fanning, but no clear idea of what to do with either of them, resulting in a drama that never comes anywhere near its intriguing potential."
 Metacritic, gives a rating of 39 out of 100, based on 16 reviews, indicating "generally unfavorable reviews".